 1. Interview quality Realtors

-b) Allow your Realtor to thoroughly explain the process and ask as many questions as needed to understand the journey and all the opportunities for you to perform due diligence on the new home, the opportunities for negotiations, objections, resolutions or terminations all while protecting your earnest money.
+Your Ideal Realtor can thoroughly explain the process.
+Ask them as many questions as needed to understand the journey.
+A quality Realtor helps walk with you through the opportunities for you to perform due diligence on the new home, the opportunities for negotiations, objections, resolutions or terminations all while protecting your earnest money.

 2. Interview quality Lender

-a) A qualified lender also has years of experience and is happy to provide you with testimonials from satisfied customers as well as a great track record of successful transactions.
+a) Qualified lenders have years of experience and are happy to provide you with testimonials from satisfied customers as well as a great track record of successful transactions.

-b) Complete the loan application so you are truly fully qualified and ready to submit an offer once you find the “right” home.
+b) Complete the loan application.
+This helps ensure you are truly fully qualified and ready to submit an offer once you find the “right” home.

 NOTE; Remember that these two professionals are the most important members of your home buying team and You are Hiring Them!!
 The caliber of your selected professionals will be directly reflected in your real estate experience.

-Continue to dial in your home preferences as you become familiar with features that you would like in your home.
+While working with your Realtor, your home preferences get dialed in as you become familiar with features that you would like in your home.
 For example: could be as simple as a kitchen island, walk in closets, upgraded appliances or systems or even the direction the home faces-to avoid the icy driveways from the north facing homes.

 4. Draft a strong offer with the guidance of your Realtor.

-According to the market analysis the professional will help you understand the value of the home relevant to the value of other homes in the neighborhood.
-In addition the professional guidance of drafting a strong offer besides purchase price such as dates and deadlines of due diligence actions, rent back periods and more.
+The market analysis allows your professional realtor to help you understand the value of the home relevant to the value of other homes in the neighborhood.
+Professional guidance for drafting a strong offer besides purchase price includes:

-5. Once your offer is accepted, plan to move swiftly:
+5. Once your offer for the home is accepted, plan to move swiftly:

 - Through the earnest money delivery